-If your diet is vegan or vegetarian or meat-based, the scientific evidence indicates that eating lots of plant-based food is essential to maintaining good health.
+If your diet is vegan, vegetarian, or meat-based, the scientific evidence indicates that eating lots of plant-based food is essential to maintaining good health.
 If you follow the vegan lifestyle (or are thinking about making the switch), what nutrients could you be lacking?
-What is it that you need to have for a healthy mouth and teeth?
+What do you need to have for a healthy mouth and teeth?
 Find out what you need to know — and how to do it.

 Beware of vitamin B12 deficiency

 Insufficient vitamin B12 can lead to dental disease and eventually tooth loss.
 But fruit and vegetables do not supply this essential nutritional element.
-There are B12-enriched cereals and yeasts and plant milks and soy items available.
-But, they may not contain enough B12 and you might need to supplement your diet to maintain your health.
+There are B12-enriched cereals and yeasts and plant milk and soy items available.
+But, they may not contain enough B12, and you might need to supplement your diet to maintain your health.
 The Vegan Society has helpful advice on the recommended dosages.